Welcome to Michael Carr’s Peak Velocity Trader … an exclusive options-trading service dedicated to pinpointing massive moves in momentum.

 Let’s look at a quick example:

 Say we decide to trade a December $80 call option at the recommended limit order of $3.50 (which is at the end of our range).
-To get a 100% gain, the underlying stock would need to rally 8.8% to $87 ($3.50 x 2 + 80) so that the call will be worth $7.
+To get a 100% gain, at expiration, the underlying stock would need to rally 8.8% to $87 ($3.50 x 2 + 80) so that the call will be worth $7.

 Set the limit order — and remember, even using the limit price at the end of our range gives you a great value.
 If it comes back down to our price, great.
 If not, we move on to the next trade.
 And don’t worry; you’ll have plenty more opportunities to make big gains.